List of formations in American football: Swinging gate

 An unusual formation, the swinging gate consists of a center all alone with the quarterback lined up behind him in shotgun.
 The rest of the offense is far away near the sideline.
 Both guards, both tackles, a tight end, and a receiver line up on the line of scrimmage.
 The running back(s) and other receivers line up in the backfield close to the lineman.
 One unique factor about this formation, depending on the exact alignment, is that the center can be an eligible receiver if he is the farthest outside on the line of scrimmage.
 The quarterback can receive the snap and choose to throw a forward pass to the center or turn and throw a pass or lateral to a back opposite the field from him and the center.

 This formation is typically used for trick plays, though it is somewhat counterintuitively effective in short-yardage situations: a screen pass thrown to the strong side of the formation will have enough blockers to generate a push forward, and the mismatch can create enough of an advantage that the center and quarterback can provide enough blocking power to clear a path for the running back.
-The most recent use of this formation was in 2019, when the Miami Dolphins played the Philadelphia Eagles in the second quarter on 4th and goal when Matt Haack (normally used as a punter or a placekick holder) took the snap and flicked the ball to Jason Sanders (normally used as a placekicker) for a touchdown.
+The most recent use of this formation was in 2024, when the New York Giants played the Pittsburgh Steelers in the fourth quarter during a two-point conversion when Daniel Jones took the snap and flicked the ball to Malik Nabers but the play was predicted by Alex Highsmith whom tackled Nabers immediately.